Decision-theoretic MPC: Motion Planning with Weighted Maneuver Preferences Under Uncertainty: Environment Model

 Sensor data is typically imperfect, and therefore, state measurements $\estimator{\VectorSym{x}}$ carry a degree of uncertainty.
 These measurements are often modeled with additive noise such that $\estimator{\VectorSym{x}} = \VectorSym{x} + \VectorSym{\zeta}_{\VectorSym{x}}$, where $\VectorSym{\zeta}_{\VectorSym{x}}$ follows a Gaussian distribution with a zero-mean vector and a positive definite covariance matrix, \ie \mbox{$\VectorSym{\zeta}_{\VectorSym{x}} \sim \normalDistribution \bigl( \VectorSym{0}, \covarianceMatrix_{\VectorSym{x}} \bigr)$}.

-Driving is governed by traffic rules whose applicability typically varies longitudinally along a route.
-Maps encapsulate critical information about these rules and lane topology.
-Sections of lanes, where both traffic rules and topology remain consistent, are termed as \textit{lanelets} \cite{bender2014lanelets}.
-Graphs provide a framework for analyzing the relationships between individual lanelets and traffic rules, facilitating the identification of potential conflict areas \cite{poggenhans2020pathfinding}, as depicted in \cref{fig:plot_distance}.
-Given that traffic rules and interactions primarily depend on longitudinal positions, converting Cartesian coordinates to arc length coordinates along lanelet centerlines, in the \textit{Frenet-Serret frame}, simplifies the analysis of routes and driving intentions of other vehicles.
+Traffic rules are often defined along the lanes of a route.
+Sections of lanes with consistent rules and topology are known as \textit{lanelets} \cite{bender2014lanelets}.
+Lanelet maps contain essential information about potential conflict areas and route centerlines \cite{poggenhans2020pathfinding}, as depicted in \cref{fig:plot_distance}.
+The centerlines are modeled by polylines and are used to define a \textit{Frenet-Serret frame} along the route of the vehicle.
+This facilitates the identification of driving intentions of other vehicles.
 We denote the transformation from Cartesian coordinates to Frenet-coordinates as

 and back